 What is Importing?

 Have you or someone you care about been charged with Importing?
-Being convicted Importing under the Controlled Drugs and Substances Act (CDSA) can have serious consequences in terms of sentencing, international travel and employment.
+Being convicted of Importing under the Controlled Drugs and Substances Act (CDSA) can have serious consequences in terms of sentencing, international travel and employment.

 Importing refers to the illegal transportation of controlled substances into Canada.
-Depending on the type and the amount of the drug involved, the the penalties for Importing narcotics can be severe.
+Depending on the type and the amount of the drug involved, the penalties for Importing narcotics can be severe.
 Those found guilty of importing hard drugs could face life imprisonment.

 Under the Controlled Drugs and Substances Act, a citizen’s constitutional rights are often reduced or restricted at the border.
 Importing cases are especially complex since the offence originated in another country.